-Defence, foreign affairs, railways, banking etc. are important Union List subjects b) State List c)Concurrent List
+Defence, foreign affairs, railways, banking etc are important Union List subjects b) State List c) Concurrent List

-It includes subjects of state and local importance.
-It has 66 subjects and the state legislature alone can make laws on these subjects.
-Police, trade and commerce, agriculture and irrigation are important subjects coming under State List d)Residuary List
+It includes subjects of state and local importance such as police, trade and commerce, agriculture and irrigation.
+It has 66 subjects and the state legislature alone can make laws on these subjects Police, trade and commerce, agriculture and irrigation are important subjects coming under State List d)Residuary List

-It includes subjects of common interest to both, the Union government as well as the State government, such as education, forests, marriages, adoption and succession.
+It includes subjects of common interest to both the Union government as well as the State government such as education, forests, marriages, adoption and succession.
 Both the Union as well as the State governments can make laws on these subjects.